 Approximately 7.6 acres of wildlife specific projects have been implemented throughout the state forest.
 These projects are located in the Wallman, Rattle Snake Ridge, Eagle Rock, Herrington Manor and Hutton areas.
 General practices include liming and fertilizing as well as planting of cover and grain crops, where appropriate.
 Plantings focused on overseeding with clover (See Wildlife Habitat Management Projects map and summary, p.
 23).
 With the recent designation of the monarch butterfly (Danaus plexippus) as an endangered species due to declining populations, efforts will be made to promote and preserve areas of various milkweeds (Asclepias spp.), which serves as the main food source for monarch caterpillars.
 All efforts will be made to retain milkweed populations along forest access roads during mowing season.

 Figure 8.
-Potomac-Garrett State Forest Wildlife Habitat Projects.
-Clockwise: Monarch caterpillars on milkweed along Wallman Road, adult monarch on clover flower.
+Potomac-Garrett State Forest Wildlife Habitat Maintenance Projects.
+Clockwise: A large colony of milkweed along Snaggy Mountain Road; Adult monarch on clover flower; Milkweed occupying a log landing on Piney Mountain.